Patience is overrated—especially in the weight room and especially when it comes to those focused on a specific outcome: To grow muscle.

 5. Focus on Calorie Surpluses, Not Deficits

 This can be a hard one to get used to, especially for those who are used to counting calories in the hopes of losing weight.
-But to most effectively build muscle (that means weight gained, not lost), you need to consume more calories than you burn each day.
+But to most effectively build muscle mass quickly (that means weight gained, not lost), you need to consume more calories than you burn each day.

 That’s because, when your body senses that it’s in a calorie deficit—meaning you’re consuming fewer calories than you’re burning each day—it downshifts your body’s tendency to build new muscle.
 After all, if your body thinks food is in short supply, getting swole isn’t going to be its main priority.